Gasta88/glue-etl-pipeline/README.md

 - Make the ETL pipeline event-driven via Cloudtrail and Eventbridge.
 - Create views in Athena to export datasets for re-training effort.
+- Implement dvault life cycle to change S3 tier storage for data and optimize costs.

 ## Testing the pipeline